Christian Interfaith Reference Group (CIRG)

 Historically, CCC / CIRG relate with several national and international interfaith bodies, including Canadian Interfaith Conversation, Canadian Christian-Jewish Consultation, National Muslim-Christian Liaison Committee, Parliament of the World’s Religions and Religions for Peace.

-CIRG supports and resources an open, honest and representative consultation among CCC member churches to gain greater understanding of their theological and practical approaches to Christian-Jewish dialogue and relations.
-Through this process of ecumenical learning and reflection, we hope to discern ways forward for dialoging and working with our Jewish neighbours, both as individual churches and as a Council, particularly in the context of the Canadian Christian-Jewish Consultation’s recent suspension.
-CIRG supports this work by educating CCC members about the breadth and variety of Jewish communities and organizations in Canada.
+CIRG supports and resources an open, honest, and representative consultation among the CCC member churches to gain greater understanding of their theological, practical, and spiritual approaches to Christian-Jewish dialogue and relations.
+Through this process of ecumenical learning and reflection, we discern ways forward for dialoging and working with our Jewish neighbours, both as individual churches and as a Council.
+CIRG supports this work by producing resources for local Christian-Jewish engagement and by facilitating internal reflection among the Council’s Governing Board members, particularly in the context of the Canadian Christian-Jewish Consultation’s recent suspension.

 Recent Resources Developed by CIRG